 Fees Can Be Paid on this site by using the PayPal button above or entering on filmfreeway.com

 3. The screenplay must not have been previously produced but can be optioned.
 However the project must not be completed before the festival .
 A production company must have permission/clearance from the writer to enter.
 A signed letter can be scanned and sent into us or a direct email from the writer.

 Awards will be awarded to the writer(s) only.

 4. Screenplays must be written in English.

-5. The screenplay must not be less than 5 pages and no more than 15 pages.
+5. The screenplay must not be less than 3 pages and not exceed 15 pages.
+Cover not included.

 6. All genres will be considered.

 7. Screenplays must be sent via online form or on filmfreeway.com

 8. All entries must include the signed form agreeing to these rules via online form.